InFog/used_files_mapper/README.md

 ## Keeping the log

-Do you want to use the heatmap command to generate a nice HTML page containing a graphical representation of the used files?
+Do you want to use the report command to generate a nice HTML page containing a list of the used files?
 Then you should keep the used files in the log file using the `MODE_APPEND` option:

 ```php
 <?php